 Under FMLA, eligible employees are entitled a total of up to 12 work weeks of unpaid leave during any 12-month period with job reinstatement privileges.
 As such, employers must return the employee to the same or equivalent job position at the conclusion of any FMLA leave.
+Keep in mind that some state laws provide greater family leave benefits, such as paid leave or broader coverage.

 FMLA Eligibility Requirements -- Who is Covered?